ciar4n/themeglobe/content/theme/dgrammatiko-sloth.md

 ---

-Sloth is a FREE, lazing and open source Joomla 4 template.
+Sloth is a FREE, LEAN and FAST open source Joomla 4 template.
 It was created to demonstrate the **proper** usage of the Joomla's override functionality and also be the first PWA/SPA.
 It's based on https://html5up.net/editorial